3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation

 Let $X$ be a vector space over the field $\mathbbm k$ and let $[\bullet, \bullet, \bullet] : X^{\times 3} \longrightarrow X$ denote a trilinear map, where $\bullet$ is a placeholder.
 We say that $X$ is a $3$-Lie algebra, and that $[\bullet, \bullet, \bullet]$ is a ternary Lie bracket, if the equations

 and

 hold for any permutation $\sigma\in \mathbb S_3$ and all $x_1, x_2, x_3, x_4, x_5\in X$, where $|\sigma|$ is the sign of $\sigma$.
 In other words, the bracket is skew-symmetric, and it satisfies the so called {\it Filippov identity}, which is a generalization of the ``usual'' Jacobi identity.
-It is easy to generalize this definition to the case of $n$-ary Lie algebras, i.e. $n$-Lie algebebras.
+It is possible to generalize this definition to the case of $n$-ary Lie algebras, i.e. $n$-Lie algebras.
 These structures, were introduced by Filippov in \cite{Filippov}.
 A special class of $n$-Lie algebras has been considered by Nambu in \cite{Nambu} to generalize the classical formulation of Hamiltonian Mechanics to $n$-ary operations.
-The bracket used by Nambu is defined as the Jacobian of $n$ functions, and these structures are now ofter referred to as {\it Nambu-Lie algebras}.
-While in the original article the Filippov identity was not considered, these structures were the main class of examples of Filippov in \cite{Filippov}.
+The bracket used by Nambu is defined as the Jacobian of $n$ functions, and these structures are now often referred to as {\it Nambu-Lie algebras}.
+Explicitly, let $X$ denote an associative algebra over a unital ring $R$.
+Let us fix derivations $D_1, \ldots , D_n$ of $X$, such that they commute with each other.
+Let $x_1, \ldots ,x_n$ be elements of $X$, then the $n$-bracket is defined as

+where $J(x_1, \ldots, x_n)$ is the determinant of the matrix $C = (c_{ij})$ defined by $D_ix_j = c_{ij}$.
+The fact that the $n$-bracket so defined satisfies the Filippov identity, and it therefore is an $n$-Lie algebra, is not straightforward.
+A proof can be found in \cite{Filippov}, Proposition~2.

+While in the original article of Nambu it was not shown that the Filippov identity was satisfied, these structures were the main class of examples of Filippov in \cite{Filippov}.